urql-graphql/urql/docs/architecture.md

   a **stream of results**.

-To come back to our train analogy from earlier, an operation, like a train, travels from one end of the track to the terminus — our API — the results then come back on the same path as they're just travelling the same line in reverse.
+To come back to our train analogy from earlier, an operation, like a train, travels from one end of the track to the terminus — our API.
+The results then come back on the same path as they're just travelling the same line in reverse.

 ### The Exchanges